lmagyar/prim-sync/README.md

 ## Installation

 You need to install:
-- Primitive FTPd on your phone - see: https://github.com/wolpi/prim-ftpd **use the F-Droid version!**
+- Primitive FTPd on your phone
+  - My forked version - see: https://github.com/lmagyar/prim-ftpd **download from [Releases](https://github.com/lmagyar/prim-ftpd/releases)**
+  - Original version - see: https://github.com/wolpi/prim-ftpd **install from [F-Droid](https://f-droid.org/app/org.primftpd) (not from Google Play)**

-- Python 3.12+, pip and venv - see: https://www.python.org/downloads/ or
+- Python 3.12+, pip and venv on your laptop - see: https://www.python.org/downloads/ or
   <details><summary>Unix</summary>

   ```